 Next, the drivers.
 I’m used to speakers with drive-units designed specifically by companies able to do such complex engineering in-house.
 Tidal claims as much for its designs, with drivers codeveloped with Accuton that are exclusive to Tidal speakers.
 The Tonda’s drivers are not proprietary to Vimberg, however.
 Other manufacturers -- e.g., Marten, in Sweden -- use Accuton’s Cell drivers.
 Hmm.

 But I found this lack of exclusivity fairly easy to overcome.
 After all, my experience with companies that make their own drivers has not been uniformly positive.
 They can blow up just as OEM drivers can, and they can have manufacturing defects and measurement anomalies just like off-the-shelf drivers.
 As for the Cells, after I’d perused Accuton’s website and read the Klippel-based measurements they publish, the realization hit me that I actually have much more info with which to assess the Accutons than I do for the bespoke drive-units of some other manufacturers.
-The Cells’ distortion and frequency-response charts certainly look superb.
+The Cells’ distortion measurements certainly look superb, and Janczak's crossovers tame the frequency-response nonlinearities amazingly well.
 And though they’re off-the-shelf drivers, the Cells ain’t cheap.
 The 8” woofer used in the Tonda sells on www.madisound.com for $1003 each -- and each stereo pair of Tondas includes six of them.
 Each 6.5” midrange costs $903, and each ceramic tweeter $442.
 That’s $8708 worth in driver cost alone for a pair of Tondas.
 Yes, those are retail prices, but the drivers used in many expensive speakers cost nowhere near as much.
 Expensive OEM drivers alone don’t guarantee a high quality of sound, but it was one more data point I took into consideration.

 So I jumped in with both feet and bought a pair of Vimberg Tondas in Summit White.
 I’ve asked Jorn Janczak to document the making of my set of Tondas -- photos, measurements, etc. -- so I can share the process with you in a feature article next month.
 I hope he can prove to all of us -- and especially to me -- that the Vimbergs are worthy siblings to the Tidals.
 And worthy of being my reference loudspeakers for years to come.